hsanjanaa/Real-Time-Air-Quality-Monitoring-System/README.md

-# 🌫️ EcoWatch: Real-Time Environmental Monitoring and AQI Alert System
+# 🌫️ EcoWatch: Real-Time AQI Alert System

 ## Overview
 EcoWatch is an STM32-based environmental monitoring system that measures air quality, temperature, and humidity in real time.
 Sensor data is transmitted via UART to a Python application for visualization and uploaded to ThingSpeak for cloud-based monitoring and analysis.